 Adobe Asset Link strengthens collaboration between creatives and marketers in the content creation process.
-You can now access content stored in Adobe Experience Manager Assets (AEM Assets), without leaving the apps you are most familiar with.
-You can seamlessly browse, search, check out, and check in assets using the in-app panel in the Creative Cloud apps: Photoshop, Illustrator, and InDesign.
+You can access content stored in Adobe Experience Manager Assets (AEM Assets), without leaving the Creative Cloud desktop apps you are most familiar with.
+You can seamlessly browse, search, check out, and check in assets using the in-app panel in InDesign, Photoshop, and Illustrator.

 You must have a valid Creative Cloud for enterprise subscription to use Adobe Asset Link.
-See complete details of the prerequisites.
+For more details, see Prerequisites.

 For easy access, you can configure your workspace to include the Adobe Asset Link panel.
 For more information, see Manage Windows and Panels.

-A. Current location B. Sort list C. Search field D. Search location E. Panel menu F. Filter options G. List/Grid View toggle H. My Checked Out Assets I. Checked Out Status icon J. Context menu K. Refresh button
+A. Current location B. Sort list C. Search field D. Search location E. Panel menu F. Filter options G. List/Grid/Gallery view H. My checked-out assets I. Check-out status J. Context menu K. Refresh button

-(A) displays your current location.
+(A) Displays the location of the file.
 You can click the drop-down arrow to go back to a parent folder.

 (D) Lets you target your search on a particular location, for example, a folder, collection, or the entire AEM repository.